• About Connective

 Basically, Google assumes that if you don’t stay on a webpage for long, it must not have the information you need.
 Therefore, when you head back to the search page, Google will add PASF results containing related search terms right below the organic search result you first clicked on.

-What Are PASF Keywords?
+What are PASF keywords?

 PASF keywords are the phrases and terms Google shows within the “People also search for” box once a user clicks on a website and then bounces back to the organic search results.
 It’s a rich source of related keywords and phrases with a high monthly search volume or common search phrases from other users looking for similar topics.